justkiddit/bot-shopee/README.md

 # bot shopee (beta)
-this bot is still in the development stage, is expected to be used in february. i'll try to improve it :) developed by [@gusviantoro](https://instagram.com/gusviantoro)
+this bot is still in the development stage. i'll try to improve it :) developed by [@gusviantoro](https://instagram.com/gusviantoro)

 ## how to use the bot